Today and tomorrow.

 Essentially, I think this model offers you three vantage points from which to view your life that are worth considering:

 The Three Circles of Awareness & Concern aren't just about stretching your ordinary two-frame way of experiencing your life out into a set of short, medium, and long-term images.
 It’s not something that gives you more finely-grained pictures of the life you're already living.
-Rather, this model is a way of asking you to consciously heighten your awareness of the incomprehensibly complex array of scary people, disruptive discoveries, revolutionary innovations, and unknown paradigms that, almost without your awareness, are concrete realities sitting just off the fringes of your consciousness.
+Rather, this model is a way of asking you to consciously heighten your awareness of two rarely noticed phenomena: The incomprehensibly complex array of scary people, disruptive discoveries, revolutionary innovations, and unknown paradigms that, almost without your awareness, are concrete realities sitting just off the fringes of your consciousness.
 It's a model that asks you to think about the fresh ideas, new knowledge, amazing technologies, and scary paradigm shifts that are actually “out there” on the edges of your consciousness, hanging like errant chads on an election ballot, distant realities that deserve to be seen as issues of real interest and concern.

 Comprehending 21st Century Realities